 Title insurance provides a no-fault, no deductible protection against title fraud for new and existing homeowners to protect them from fraudsters who steal title to their home, and to lenders who are duped into advancing money.
 The expertise of the title insurer can be invaluable in steering the insured through the process of reclaiming their title.

-While everyone who owns a house is susceptible to title fraud, fraudsters often target homes with the following characteristics:
+While everyone who owns a house is susceptible to title fraud, fraudsters often target homes with some of the following characteristics:

 - The mortgage has been paid off;